Iridomyrmex purpureus – Australia – Colony with Queen

 The Fourmiculture Charter on this exotic species:

-1/ Health demonstrated by the laying of the queen and the presence of brood during shipping, guaranteed without parasites,
+1/ Health demonstrated by the queen laying and the presence of brood at the time of shipment, guaranteed parasite-free,

-2/ No “boost” (addition of brood or external workers to sell the colonies more quickly, the queen is high since swarming),
+2/ No "boost" (addition of brood or external workers to sell colonies faster, the queen has been raised since swarming),

-3/ Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, total reimbursement in the event of loss of the queen (with 24-48 hour carrier),
+3/ Guaranteed delivery in good health: partial refund in case of loss of workers, total in case of loss of the queen (with 24-48h carrier),

-5/ Take back your colony for up to €30 if you wish to part with it (see conditions).
+5/ Buyback of your colony up to €30 if you wish to part with it (see conditions).

 Optional 3-month Success Insurance: